 Nyjer, niger, or thistle seed: just what is the little black seed that small birds find irresistible?
 Learning more about nyjer seed will help birders realize just how important this type of birdseed is for their backyard buffet.

 What’s in a Name

 About Nyjer Seed

 Commercial Nyjer is grown in Africa, particularly Ethiopia and Kenya, as well as in India, Nepal, and Myanmar.
-In some areas the oil and seed are eaten in different recipes, including curries, chutneys, and gruel, and Nyjer has several medicinal uses as well.
+In some areas, the oil and seed are eaten in different recipes, including curries, chutneys, and gruel, and Nyjer has several medicinal uses as well.
 The most widely known use is for feeding birds, however, and the seed is imported around the world as a popular type of birdseed.
-Before it is imported, however, Nyjer seed is sterilized by intense heat to prevent germination of any additional seeds that may be part of the mix.
+Before it is imported, however, Nyjer seed is sterilized by intense heat to prevent the germination of any additional seeds that may be part of the mix.
 This is required by many countries to prevent the introduction of invasive weeds or other unwanted plants into the environment.
 Treated Nyjer may germinate but would typically be stunted, limiting its spread and offering less of a threat to native plants.

-A type of oilseed, Nyjer is a popular birdseed because after sterilization it will not sprout if spilled and because it is an exceptional energy source for birds.
+A type of oilseed, Nyjer is popular birdseed because after sterilization it will not sprout if spilled and because it is an exceptional energy source for birds.
 The basic nutritional components of Nyjer are:

 - 35 percent fat (25 percent minimum)